Minneapolis Police Department: Complaints

 In 1989, the department conducted a drug raid at the home of an elderly couple, Lloyd Smalley and Lillian Weiss, after receiving inaccurate information from an informant.
 The flashbang grenades police used in the raid set the home on fire.
 Police said they were certain no one was inside, and so, at first, made no attempt at rescue.
 Smalley and Weiss died of smoke inhalation.

 In 2010, police raided the apartment of Rickia Russell looking for illegal drugs.
 While Russell was eating dinner with her boyfriend, police threw a flashbang grenade after breaching the door.
 The exploding flashbang gave Russell third degree burns on both calves, and burns to her head.
 The contraband the squad was looking for was not found in the apartment, and the Minneapolis City Council agreed to pay $1 million in damages.

 In 2016, a study commissioned by the city's Police Conduct Oversight Commission found that making a misconduct complaint at most Minneapolis Police precincts or online resources was difficult if not nearly impossible.
 When undercover lawyers tested Department personnel and system they observed numerous cases of obstruction or unnecessarily complicated processes.
-Notably, the Department's 4th Precinct, which is located in north Minneapolis, a hotspot for crime and tensions between police and the community, was found to be the best at receiving complaints at the time.
-Perhaps related to heavy scrutiny it received after the police Shooting of Jamar Clark, a young black man there, in 2015.
+The 4th Precinct, in north Minneapolis, received heavy scrutiny after the police shooting of Jamar Clark, a young black man there, in 2015.

 When citizens have succeeded in filing complaints about Minneapolis police misconduct, however, little meaningful action has been taken by the Department.
 During one period more than half of the 439 reviewed complaint cases were dismissed because they were older than 270 days.
 No officers were disciplined.

-On April 27th 2022, the Minnesota Department of Human Rights concluded an investigation into the MPD and other city leadership.
+On April 27, 2022, the Minnesota Department of Human Rights concluded an investigation into the MPD and other city leadership.
 The report concluded an underlying racial bias in a number of police-citizen interactions.